-Two remarks: (1) Using the height pairing to find dependence relations as we have done only in fact finds relations modulo torsion; but in this example, the curve has trivial torsion, as we checked earlier.
-(2) In the above calculation we were lucky that all the v[j] were Z-linear combinations of v[1], v[2] and v[3] and not just Q-linear combinations; in general the result of matsolve(m, ellbil(e, vp,Q)) might have given a vector of rationals: if $k \geq 2$ is minimal such that kQ is in the subgroup generated by v[1], v[2] and v[3], then the entries of matsolve(m, ellbil(e, vp,Q)) will be rationals with common denominator k.
+Two remarks: (1) Using the height pairing to find dependence relations as we have done only finds relations modulo torsion; but in this example, the curve has trivial torsion, as we checked earlier.
+(2) In the above calculation we were lucky that all the v[j] were Z-linear combinations of v[1], v[2] and v[3] and not just Q-linear combinations; in general the results in w might have given a vector of rationals: if $k \geq 2$ is minimal such that kQ is in the subgroup generated by v[1], v[2] and v[3], then the entries of matsolve(m, ellbil(e, vp,Q)) will be rationals with common denominator k.
+This can be detected by using bestappr instead of round in the above.

 Let us explore a few more elliptic curve related functions.
-Keep our curve e of rank 3, and type disadvantage of giving complex numbers, but illustrates how the group law on \mathbf{e} is obtained from the addition law on \mathbf{C} .
+Keep our curve ${\tt e}$ of rank 3, and type